-Back in February of 2019, I touched base on an alternative to WordPress with a brief introduction.
-There is a newer content management system (CMS) called ClassicPress that was released.
+Back in February 2019, I touched base on an alternative to WordPress with a brief introduction.
+To counter the block editor, there is a newer content management system (CMS) called ClassicPress that was released.
 It was launched on August 18, 2018, by Scott Bowler, which is a fork of WordPress.
 This means that the source code was utilized from WordPress.

 With almost three years of ClassicPress being available, it’s still considered to be new.
 So now you have a choice of WordPress or ClassicPress.
 Likewise, you have a choice of using the block or classic editor!